kidd000/2026_HumpShaped_Cooperation/equilibrium_analysis/README.md

 Output CSV columns: `N, K_critical, edge_type` (`edge_type` is `AllC-AllD` or `AllC-Hump`).

 > No precomputed data is shipped; run the scripts above to regenerate it.
-The
-> final figure rendering (R/Python plotting) is not part of this release.

 ---